PuppyOne/chai-snap/README.md

 'test'.should.snapshot();
 ```

+_NEW in v1.2.0_:
-Snapshot can also be named for more intuitive:
+Snapshots can be named for better test clarity:

 ```typescript
 expect('test').to.snapshot('test-snapshot');
 ```